Rihanna Will Come For World Leaders On Twitter, For An Excellent Cause

-Can Rihanna just run for president already?
-Fenty 2020 has a nice ring to it.
-Considering the flexibility on the current administration’s conduct and policies, surely we can bend that whole natural-born citizen clause just once?
+Can Rihanna just run for PM already?
+She could be just what is needed to restore stability to British politics.
+All things considered, surely we can bend that whole natural-born citizen clause just once?
+It is RiRi after all.

 What other figure in pop culture slides into the DMs of young fans to give worldly wisdom and promotes humanitarianism at such a high level?
 Hell, she’s even nabbed an award for it.